chemicstry/linux-rtic/README.md

 ## Examples

-Running examples requires Linux with PREEMPT-RT patched kernel for `SCHED_FIFO`.
-A feature flag could be added in the future to run on non-RT kernels.
+Running examples requires Linux with PREEMPT-RT patched kernel for `SCHED_FIFO` and root privileges.
+This requirement can be lifted by compiling with `--no-default-features`, but then all tasks will share the same priority.

 Build:
 > cargo build --release --example priority_inversion